Wetherby

 There are so many different exhibits, and I won’t spoil it for you, but my favourite one was the mirror maze, even though it did get a bit scary trying to find our way out.
 The Camera Obscura was founded in 1835, and the main feature allows you to see a real-time image of the city below.

 Our next stop was Edinburgh Castle.
 The castle sits on Castle Rock and is a historic fortress dating back to the 12th century.
-The portcullis gate is at the entrance to the castle, and just inside the gate is where the One O’clock Gun is located.
+The portcullis gate is at the entrance to the castle, and just inside the gate is where the one o’clock gun is located.
 The gun goes off at one o’clock almost every day.

-There is so much to explore inside the castle grounds, including Mons Meg, a 15th-century siege gun, the Great Hall, and the National War Museum of Scotland if history is your thing.
+There's much to explore inside the castle grounds, including Mons Meg, a 15th-century siege gun, the Great Hall, and the National War Museum of Scotland if history is your thing.

 Share: